masterfanaedoodledash-cmd/ipatoolUI/README.md

 3. Select the *ipatoolUI* scheme and build/run on macOS 13+.
 4. On first launch, visit **Settings → ipatool Binary** to confirm the executable path if it is not auto-detected.

+## Windows build status

+This project is currently macOS-only.
+The release workflow now includes a Windows runner to package a source archive for release validation, but the GUI app itself is not a native Windows application yet.

 ## Using the app

 - **Authentication**: provide Apple‑ID credentials (password stays local) and sign in.
 Use *Account Info* to verify the active session or *Revoke* to clear credentials.